 - Learn with Monthly Learning Themes: Your child will have an organized way to learn about our world, the animals we share it with, and the way things work.

-- Explore Animal Science: Your toddler will explore nature and learn about the animal kingdom through weekly visits with Matthew Coughlin, affectionately known to the children as Mr. Matt.
+- Explore Animal Science: Your toddler will explore nature and learn about the animal kingdom through monthly virtual visits with Matthew Coughlin, affectionately known to the children as Mr. Matt.

 - Exposure to Foreign Language from the Beginning: studies show that from birth, children can learn foreign languages.
 Exposing your toddler to foreign language through sound is a key component of our program.

-- American Sign Language (ASL): a specialist educator visits our toddlers to expose them to ASL – which also fosters the development of fine motor skills.
+- American Sign Language (ASL): toddlers are introduced to beginning ASL – which also fosters the development of fine motor skills.

 - Spanish exposure: through stories and simple words, your toddler will become familiar with the basic sounds of Spanish.